Lou Gehrig: Later life

 Gehrig played his last game for the Yankees on April 30, 1939.
-On July 11 of that year, he appeared at the All-Star Game at Yankee Stadium as the American League team captain, officially on the roster as a reserve player, exchanging lineup cards prior to the game.
+On July 11 of that year, he appeared at the All-Star Game at Yankee Stadium as the AL team captain, officially on the roster as a reserve player, exchanging lineup cards prior to the game.

 Following his retirement from baseball, Gehrig wrote, "Don't think I am depressed or pessimistic about my condition at present."
 Struggling against his ever-worsening physical condition, he added, "I intend to hold on as long as possible and then if the inevitable comes, I will accept it philosophically and hope for the best.
 That's all we can do."

-In October 1939, he accepted Mayor Fiorello La Guardia's appointment to a 10-year term as a New York City parole commissioner (Gehrig had moved from New Rochelle to Riverdale to satisfy a residency requirement for the job) and was sworn into office on January 2, 1940.
-The Parole Commission commended Gehrig for his "firm belief in parole, properly administered", stating that Gehrig "indicated he accepted the parole post because it represented an opportunity for public service.
-He had rejected other job offers — including lucrative speaking and guest appearance opportunities — worth far more financially than the $5,700 a year commissionership."
-Gehrig visited New York City's correctional facilities but insisted that the visits not be covered by news media.
+In October 1939, Gehrig accepted Mayor Fiorello La Guardia's appointment to a ten-year term as a New York City parole commissioner (Gehrig had moved from New Rochelle to Riverdale to satisfy a residency requirement for the job) and was sworn into office on January 2, 1940.
+The Parole Commission commended Gehrig for his "firm belief in parole, properly administered", stating that he "indicated he accepted the parole post because it represented an opportunity for public service.
+He had rejected other job offers—including lucrative speaking and guest appearance opportunities—worth far more financially than the $5,700 a year commissionership."
+Gehrig visited New York's correctional facilities but insisted that the visits not be covered by news media.
+Gehrig continued to go regularly to his City Hall office until a month before his death.
 He was often helped by his wife Eleanor, who would guide his hand when he had to sign official documents.
-When Gehrig's deteriorating physical condition made it impossible for him to continue, he quietly resigned from the position, about a month before his death.
+When Gehrig's deteriorating physical condition made it impossible for him to continue, he quietly resigned from the position about a month before his death.